librenms/librenms/doc/Extensions/Applications.md

 ```
 cache = The path to the cache file to use.
 Default: /var/cache/smart
 smartctl = The path to use for smartctl.
 Default: /usr/bin/env smartctl
+useSN = If set to 1, it will use the disks SN for reporting instead of the device name.
+        1 is the default.
+0 will use the device name.
 ```

 If you want to guess at the configuration, call it with -g and it will print out what it thinks